minishift/minishift/docs/developing.md

     $ glide install -v

-**Note**: On Windows you might get problems with some too long pathnames in some of the dependencies.
+**Note**: On Windows you might get problems with too long pathnames in some of the dependencies.
 To work around this problem you can use a non default tmp directory for Glide which will shorten the total path lengths: